Islandora-Collaboration-Group/icg_csv_import/README.md

 ## Documentation

-The input data file, or CSV file, may employ any reasonable field separator.
+The input data file, referred to here as a CSV file, may actually employ any reasonable field separator.
 Commas are most often used, hence the term comma-separated-values or CSV, but other delimiters like tabs or semi-colons may be used.

 'Pipe' or vertical bar delimiters are used to separate multiple values **within** fields, so pipes should NOT be used to delimit the fields themselves.
 Values should be enclosed in quotation marks (double quotes, not single) when possible.

+"Smith, John|Jones, William"

 For sample CSV files see the "examples" directory.

 The batch process used to import CSV data is file-driven, with most of the necessary input stored directly in the CSV data file.
 [A separate module is being developed that will provides a GUI to assist with building a suitably structured CSV file.]

 ### CSV File Structure